 Tree planting: Muvera members undergo training on establishment and management of tree nurseries where they keep seedlings of indigenous species.
 Some first growing non-invasive species are also reared for commercial purpose.
 Tree planting events are conducted every year where seedlings are planted in degraded parts of the forest.
 Surplus of seedlings are sold to generate income for the members.

-Other activities include; Farming God's Way, energy saving stoves and bee keeping
+Other activities include; Farming God's Way, Fireless cookers (energy saving stoves) and Bee keeping.

 ASSETS contributes to the conservation of Arabuko-Sokoke Forest and Mida Creek by equitably distributing the benefits from Eco-tourism to the people living around the sites.
 It runs hand in hand with the A Rocha Kenya Schools and Community Environmental Education Programme, enhancing the environmental awareness of each student being supported.
 By taking part in Environmental education activities, parents and students are also made aware that the funds for the bursaries come from Eco-tourism, and therefore depend on the forest and Creek being in good condition to maintain visitor numbers.